sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 ];
 ```

-### Step 2: Set up the Web Page and Libraries
+### Step 2: Set Up the Web Page and Libraries

-To add Leaflet maps to our web page we'll need to include the library and its companion style sheet.
+To add Leaflet maps to our web page we'll need to include the library and its companion stylesheet.
 Both are available from a content distribution network, so there's no need to host them on our own servers.
 When we create our page we also define a `<div>` container for the map in line 10.

 ``` {.html .numberLines}
 <!DOCTYPE html>